MS-Painter/Folden/README.md

 # What is Folden?

-Application to handle and modify files in unique scenarios.
+Application to handle and modify files for common scenarios.
 System wide.

 Using simple pipelines, designed to be easily created & monitored from your CLI.